tiket-dev/slate/source/includes/_h_flight_api.md

 # Flight API

-NOTE :
-*Data that is provided for testing is different from the actual
+<aside class="notice">Data that is provided for development stage is different from the production stage</aside>

-These are the API command for flight
+These are the API commands for flight

 Diagram flow for Flight API: